coralkashri/QualificationSystem/README.md

 * Tasks submission.
 * Auto answers check.
 * Archive/Reactivate plans.
+* Topics dependencies (If a specific topic selected to plan, all of it's dependencies have to be selected too, and to be ordered before it).
+* Circular dependencies validation.
 * Users privileges:
     * Admin & Manager   -> Create/Modify/Remove/Archive Users & Plans & Topics & Tasks.
     * User              -> Register to plans, submit tasks, profile editing.